 Something irks me about the phrase “semantic HTML”.

-Depends on how much you ascribe the rise of the web as a platform to luck and how much you attribute to its particular attributes.
-I happen to think it’s about 40/60 luck+timing vs. attributes.
-And no, I have no experimental evidence for that weighting beyond observing Flex, XAML, OpenLaszlo, JavaFX, and perhaps even Android layouts.
+Perhaps.
+I tend to think it depends on how much you ascribe the rise of the web as a platform to luck and how much you attribute to its particular attributes; my guess is ~40/60 luck+timing vs. attributes.
+There’s no experimental evidence for that weighting beyond observing the relative successes of Flex, XAML, OpenLaszlo, JavaFX, and Android layouts versus both each other and their more imperative competitors.
 It’s difficult to design or run experiments about UI framework adoption.

 Such a model can be constructed several ways but I think it’s most effective to look at HTML’s largest constituencies and uncover what they want and get from HTML (and to a lesser extent, CSS).
 From there, we can chart the intersections of those interests and discuss how value is created and transferred.